 It’s now time to paint the shoebox.
 Ideally you should paint inside and out, but certainly the inside needs every surface coating in black paint, preferably acrylic.
 Naturally you should remove the lens and your smartphone before painting; don’t replace them until the paint is bone dry.

 Don’t forget to paint the inside of the lid!

 With the paint dry (you might opt for a second coat, especially if you used poster paint (a cheaper alternative to acrylic), it’s time to put everything back together.
 With the lens now fixed back into place, position the phone, and turn the lights down to ensure the image is being projected and is in focus.

 You’ll notice something is wrong: the projected image is upside down.
 The solution is to turn your phone upside down, leaving the image locked.
 If you’re using an iPhone, all you need to do is the activate the orientation lock while in landscape view, and then flip the phone upside down.
-On Android, you can do this with an app such as Set Orientation, free from Google Play (and not alone in its functionality).
+On Android, you can do this with an app such as Set Orientation [No Longer Available].